• Skip to main content

 There is no debate when it comes to which plan offers better coverage.
 Original Medicare and a supplement plan offer the best coverage, but it costs more up-front.
 For a complete breakdown of the differences between Medicare Advantage plans and Medigap plans, read: Medicare Advantage vs Medigap: Which is Best for You?

 Medicare Advantage is a great deal if you are not the one paying the copays.
 Many people with Medicare Advantage plans, including federal, railroad, and large company retirees, have retirement benefits that pay all of some of their Medicare Advantage plan copays.
 Other people, like Veterans and low-income individuals, have other government programs available to help pay their healthcare costs.
 If you're not in one of these groups, Medicare Advantage can be very expensive.
-Read more about the pros and con in What are the Advantages and Disadvantages of Medicare Advantage Plans?
+Read more about the pros and con in 9 Reasons Why Medicare Advantage Plans are Bad

 What is the Difference Between Medicare Advantage Plans and Medicare Supplement Plans?

-Medicare Supplement plans (i.e., Medigap) work in lockstep with Medicare Parts A and B. In other words, if Medicare doesn’t cover it, a Medigap plan can’t cover it either.
+Medicare Supplement plans (i.e., Medigap) work in lockstep with Medicare Parts A and B. In other words, if Medicare doesn’t cover it, a Medigap plan can’t.
 For this reason, Medicare supplements can’t offer additional benefits.
 They are strictly an insurance plan to pick up the gap in coverage in Medicare’s traditional fee-for-service system.

 However, private insurance companies that offer Medicare Advantage plans can bundle extra benefits.
 Some of the most common additional benefits include Medicare prescription drug coverage (Medicare Part D plan), dental coverage, vision, hearing, and telemedicine, too.